EnduranceCode/windows-setup-guide/1-fundamental-software.md

 ##### 1.1.2.1.
 Installation

-To install [**Google Chrome**](https://www.google.com/chrome/), start by downloading the latest version from [official downloads page](https://www.google.com/chrome/).
+To install [**Google Chrome**](https://www.google.com/chrome/), download the latest version from the [official downloads page](https://www.google.com/chrome/).
 Then, execute the downloaded file (there will be a prompt for elevated permissions that must be accepted).

 ##### 1.1.2.2.
 Configuration